brouberol/blog/content/sre-interview.md

 ## System troubleshooting interview

 To be able to automate the administration of a system, one should first know the said system in depth, which, in a lot of cases, will be GNU/Linux.
 If you have time, I strongly suggest reading [The Linux Programming Interface][tlpi].
-Note that this is a **large** book (my version has 1556 pages) which focuses on an old version of the Linux kernel (2.6.x).
+Note that this is a **large** book (my version has 1556 pages) focusing on an old version of the Linux kernel (2.6.x).
 Fear not!
 You'll still gain a vast knowledge about how a GNU/Linux system operates.
 For a quicker tour, you could have a look at the [Linux Kernel Internals][linuxtour] blog.
 You'll also find interesting SRE interview questions/answers in this [SRE interview questions](https://syedali.net/engineer-interview-questions/) blogpost.

 [Julia Evans](https://jvns.ca/), also known as [b0rk](https://twitter.com/b0rk) has written some absolutely **fantastic** beginner-friendly resources about troubleshooting and networking.
 I strongly recommend having a look at: